Physics with Nuclear Astrophysics BSc (Hons) or MPhys – 2021 entry

 - Defence Science and Technology Laboratory

 - Regional Radiation Protection Service

-Every October, a Professional Training placement conference allows the previous year’s students to tell you about their experiences first-hand.
+Every October, we also hold a Professional Training Year placement conference which allows students to hear first-hand experiences from the previous year’s placement students.

-An MPhys course includes an integrated research year which can be completed in the UK or internationally.
+Our MPhys course includes an integrated research year which can be completed at Surrey, at a research institution in the UK, or internationally.

 Applying for placements